 If the Engine Check Light Returns

-Once you have got your check light to disappear, using any of the five above mentioned methods, then you are ready to go.
+Once you have your check light disappear, using any of the five above-mentioned methods, then you are ready to go.
 But if your check light glows again after a few days, it means there is a problem in your car that needs to get fixed.

-It is now time to get your car diagnosed for real with the use of a scanner.
+It is now time to get your car diagnosed for real with a scanner.
 Either by buying one yourself or going to a workshop that can read the codes in your car.